mit-ll/unet-vda/README.md

-# Deep Learning-based Velocity Dealiasor for Weather Radar
+# Deep Learning-based Velocity Dealiaser for Weather Radar

 This repo contains the a pretrained model, sample code, and sample data for the paper "A Deep Learning-based Velocity Dealiasing Algorithm Derived from the WSR-88D Open Radar Product Generator"